 Every community owes its existence and strength to the generations before them, around the world, who contributed their hopes, dreams, and energy into making the history that led to this moment.

 Truth and acknowledgement are critical in building mutual respect and connections across all barriers of heritage and difference.

 So, we acknowledge the truth that is often buried: We are on the ancestral lands of the Piscataway People, who are the ancestral stewards of this sacred land.
 It is their historical responsibility to advocate for the four-legged, the winged, those that crawl and those that swim.
 They remind us that clean air and pristine waterways are essential to all life.

 This Land Acknowledgement is a vocal reminder for each of us as two-leggeds to ensure our physical environment is in better condition than what we inherited, for the health and prosperity of future generations.

 We are proud of our 50+ years of educating and providing thought leadership for information professionals.

 The broader climate of the University of Maryland is notable for its inclusiveness.
 The University was recognized by INSIGHT into Diversity Magazine as one of the national leaders in higher education for diversity and inclusion, receiving the 2015 Higher Education Excellence in Diversity (HEED) Award.
 UMD was also named a Top 25 LGBT-Friendly Campus by Campus Pride for the fourth year in a row.

-At the College of Information Studies (iSchool), we have a long history of activism for diversity and inclusion.
+At the College of Information Studies (INFO), we have a long history of activism for diversity and inclusion.
 Today, this has created a culture of inclusion as well as academic and research programs that focus on social responsibility and community good.
-The iSchool prepares students to begin their careers ready to meet the myriad challenges of diversity and inclusion.
+INFO prepares students to begin their careers ready to meet the myriad challenges of diversity and inclusion.